Atlas-Nirav/Atlas-Standard/docs/01_Vision/Mission.md

 Buildings are created through disconnected drawings, isolated documents, scattered calculations, independent software, and human experience that is rarely preserved.
 Valuable engineering decisions are repeatedly recreated because the understanding behind previous projects is often lost.

-Every project generates knowledge.
+Every project creates engineering knowledge.

-That knowledge should not disappear when the project ends.
+That knowledge should become part of humanity's engineering intelligence, not disappear when the project ends.

 Atlas exists to preserve, connect, and continuously expand engineering intelligence so that every project contributes to the next.